intuit/Trapheus/README.md

 1. Using the `isCluster` value, a branching takes place in the state machine to execute the pipeline for a db cluster or for a db instance.

 2. If `task` is set to `create_snapshot`, the **snapshot creation/updation** process takes place for a cluster or instance respectively.
    Creates a snapshot using the unique identifier: *identifier*-snapshot, if it does not exist.
 If a snapshot already exists with the aforementioned identifier, it is deleted and a new snapshot is created.
+Post the new snapshot creation, the db restoration pipeline executes.

 3. If `task` is set to `db_restore`, the db restoration process starts, without a snapshot creation/updation

 4. If `task` is set to `create_snapshot_only`, the **snapshot creation/updation** process only takes place for a cluster or instance respectively.
    Creates a snapshot using the unique identifier: *identifier*-snapshot, if it does not exist.
 If a snapshot already exists with the aforementioned identifier, it is deleted and a new snapshot is created.
+In this scenario, the db restoration pipeline is not started.

 5. As part of the db restoration process, the first step is a **Rename** of the provided db instance or db cluster and its corresponding instances to a temporary name.
    Wait for successful completion of the rename step to be able to use the provided unique `identifier` in the restoration step.